 I currently work across a variety of sectors for companies, agencies, individuals and organisations throughout the UK, and I have the skills and experience to conceive, produce and deliver creative solutions that both communicate and inspire.

 My research explores past and present futures.
-Working with sound, open source hardware and software, radio transmissions, live data feeds and custom digital processing techniques, it seeks to exploit both emerging and near-obsolete technologies in order to create visual and sonic artworks that challenge current, popular technological aesthetics and it’s role in our society.
+Working with sound, open source hardware and software, radio transmissions, live data feeds and custom digital processing techniques, it seeks to exploit both emerging and near-obsolete technologies in order to create visual and sonic artworks that challenge current, popular technological aesthetics.
 This creative research also serves to inform much of my ongoing graphic design work.

 Influenced by fields including cybernetics, artificial intelligence and science fiction, the resulting artworks are often realised by exploiting technology’s perceived failings in order to expose otherwise hidden content, or to generate initially indeterminate output that can be used as a foundation for further exploration.

 Posted on: March 2, 2017